Scroll down to see a photographic portfolio from this safari.

 Your camp on this Masai Mara migration photo safari has the best access to all the major river crossing points and to the vast plains where the wildebeest graze.
 The Kenya Great Migration and Flamingo Safari has been carefully timed to catch the migration coming into Kenya.
 It is a time when the predators are hungry and the crocodiles are waiting.
 It is also a time of year when there are fewer vehicles than at the height of the season (in August and September), making this the ultimate great migration photo tour.

 The 2nd leg of this safari is a flamingo photo safari and will see you flying over two of Africa’s most iconic rift valley lakes where the flamingos feed and breed.
 This Lake Natron photo safari and Lake Magadi photo safari will simply take your breath away!
 Using a helicopter and with 3 hours solid flying time, with the doors off, you will behold Pink Africa from the sky on this Kenya flamingo photo safari.
-What could be better than photographing the great migration and flamingoes all in one safari?
+What could be better than photographing the great migration and flamingos all in one safari?

 Keep reading for a full itinerary and a portfolio of photographic possibilities.

 This is a 7 night (8 day) photo safari with night 1 spent in the leafy suburb of Karen.
 The following 4 nights are a Masai Mara migration photo safari.
 The last 3 nights are a flamingo photo safari with Shompole hide photography and Maasai cultural photography.

 Costs will include all accommodation; meals; drinks (excluding premium brands); all transfers, all internal flights including meet and greet services; extra luggage; private safari drives and all excursions; conservation fees; community fees; photographic tuition and the guiding services of professional wildlife photographer Greg du Toit and two chartered helicopter flights for photography, totalling 2 hours of helicopter flying per person.